 Forming a Group

 Most groups start small, though you must have two adults register as Rovers and undergo criminal history checks.
 Someone from your group leadership must attend a weekend training before your charter will be accepted.
 One or two adults will act as Group Scoutmasters, or “GSMs.”
-The GSM is responsible for all general management of the BPSA Group, from finding and interviewing volunteers to local marketing and implementing the BPSA program.
-The GSM will also coordinate yearly Rover trainings with their Regional Commissioners, and stay connected to the current news and policies of BPSA.
+The GSM is responsible for all general management of the OSG Group, from finding and interviewing volunteers to local marketing and implementing the OSG program.
+The GSM will also coordinate yearly Rover training with their Regional Commissioners, and stay connected to the current news and policies of OSG.

 To start a new group, you must first contact your region’s Commissioner, or send us a message.
 Your Regional Commissioner will give you an idea of the process that goes into chartering a group, what the role of Group Scoutmaster looks like, and talk with you about the best approach for finding people to join within your community.
 Check the list below to reach out to the commissioner who works with your state or district.
 If you wish to start a group in a US territory should contact us at email@example.com.

 Northeast: Donathan Dedolph, Interim Commissioner

 New York City District: Jillian Tate, District Commissioner

 West: Ethan Jewett, Commissioner

 1st Lone Scouts: Sue Pesznecker & Scott Moore